canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 <figcaption>Photo by <a href="https://unsplash.com/@sonjalangford?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Sonja Langford</a> on <a href="https://unsplash.com/s/photos/time?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></figcaption>
 </figure>

-## Use a fake or test double to replace DateTime.Now
+## 1. Use a fake or test double to replace DateTime.Now

-To make our tests more reliable, we can create an abstraction for the current time and make our validator depend on it.
+To make our tests more reliable, let's create an abstraction for the current time and make our validator depend on it.
 Later, we can pass a [fake or test double]({% post_url 2021-05-24-WhatAreFakesInTesting %}) with a hardcoded date in our tests.

-Let's create a `ISystemClock` interface and a default implementation.
+Let's create an `ISystemClock` interface and a default implementation.
 The `ISystemClock ` will have a `Now` property for the current date and time.

 ```csharp
 public interface ISystemClock